-- Download the latest PICkit 2 firmware/OS from the Microchip web site at www.microchip.com and place the file in the PICkit 2 installation directory.
-By default, the location is: - C:\Program Files\Microchip\MPLAB IDE\PICkit 2 - 2.
+Download the latest PICkit 2 firmware/OS from the Microchip web site at www.microchip.com and place the file in the PICkit 2 installation directory.
+By default, the location is: and place the place and place and place and place and place and place and plac

+C:\Program Files\Microchip\MPLAB IDE\PICkit 2

 Select PICkit 2 as the debug tool (Debugger>Select Tool>PICkit 2) or programmer (Programmer>Select Programmer>PICkit 2).